 Water

-There needs to be enough water to fill the interior of the bowl with steam once it gets heated enough (i.e. boiled), but you don’t want to boil the carrots along with the water.
+You need just enough water to fill the interior of the bowl with steam once it gets hot enough (i.e. boiled), but you don’t want to boil the carrots along with the water, so a depth of around ½ inch / 1cm should be sufficient.

 Microwave safe dish

-You could also use plastic wrap or a plate on top, but make sure it is close-fitting so the steam can’t escape during cooking (though be sure to pierce the plastic wrap, you don’t want it to be air-tight).
+You could also use plastic wrap or a plate on top, but make sure it is close-fitting so the steam doesn’t escape too quickly during cooking.
+Note: plastic wrap should be pierced a few times to allow excess steam to escape.

 Optional microwave steamer or microwave-safe trivet